 A registered nurse is available to provide a variety of health services to students.
 A free mobile health van visits the college regularly.
-Mental health counselors are available 4 days a week on campus for free private appointments.
+Mental health counselors are available on campus for free private appointments.

-Students who are under age 18 must have a Health Services consent for treatment of minors for medical and personal counseling services form signed by a parent or guardian filed in the health office in order to be treated on campus.
-These forms are available in the Health Office and on the college website www.gocolumbia.edu.
-Click "Admissions & Records," then "Student Online Forms."
+Students who are under age 18 must have a Health Services Consent for Treatment of Minors for medical and personal counseling services form signed by a parent or guardian filed in the health office in order to be treated on campus.
+These forms are available in the Health Office and on the college website, www.gocolumbia.edu.
+Click "Admissions," then "Student Online Forms."